Zloy/p4-chips/README.md

-p4_shop
+p4_chips
 =======

-Provide virtual game goods and purchases, handle players goods balances, gains and losses
+Provide virtual game chips, handle game and players chips balances, gains and losses

-## Goods
+## Chips

-Goods are all sorts values players can use in games.
-Such as **chips**, **gifts** or **effects** players can use certain times or during time period.

-The most important good is chips.
-Without chips users can not play a game.
-Some other goods examples:

-gifts: flowers, tips, prepaid starbuck coffee cards, whatever

-effects: hide own stats from other players for 30 days, use random avatar per game for 30 days, nuke the opponent once, decrease oppenent's time for move once, etc.
+Without chips player can not play games.
+Player can buy chips, sell them, win and lose in games.

 ## Interface